Nadia22ST3/Testare_Manuala/nosugershop_jira.md

 Tools used: Jira, Zephyr Squad.
 ## Functional specifications:

-The below stories were created in Jira and describes the functional specifications of the "**_favorite_**" module, for which the final project is performed upon.
+The below stories were created in Jira and describes the functional specifications of the "**_Favorite_**" module, for which the final project is performed upon.

 ![image](https://github.com/Nadia22ST3/Testare_Manuala/assets/172371046/c7347f6c-bd50-4571-95c4-5318e2892f4d)
 ![image](https://github.com/Nadia22ST3/Testare_Manuala/assets/172371046/7dab7167-57c9-41e8-954c-81f429f8b3b6)

 **Here you can find the release that was created for this project**:

 (![image](https://github.com/Nadia22ST3/Testare_Manuala/assets/172371046/067c1749-1b0f-4449-9c12-b90ae4e96c72)